 PoE PD Controllers

 End products utilizing PoE typically requires high efficiency power conversion, in the smallest space with minimum component count.
-Kinetic Technologies offers a broad portfolio of product solutions that integrate the PD physical interface with a DC/DC controller function in a single package, supporting single outputs with power levels from a few watts up to 30W.
+Kinetic Technologies offers a product solutions that integrate the PD physical interface with a DC/DC controller function in a single package, supporting single outputs with power levels from a few watts up to 30W.

 13W/30W 802.3af/at PoE PD and Integrated DC-DC Controller